 But then, about a year ago – I discovered Barilla gluten free pasta!
 A co-worker had mentioned to me that since she’d gone gluten free (for health reasons; suggested by her doctor) she would only use Barilla pasta.
 This particular co-worker of mine is an amazing cook!
 So, I figured it would be worth a try.
 The next time I headed out to the supermarket, I picked up Barilla gluten free spaghetti.
 This would be the ultimate test, as I’d found that good gluten free spaghetti in particular was hard to find.
 (Many of the brands of GF spaghetti, when cooked, would fall apart and not stay in those lovely long strands of noodles.
 They just broke down into little bits.)

 I whipped up a batch of my favorite homemade spaghetti sauce.
 (So easy!
 Cook up a pound of ground beef or chicken, along with some chopped onions, peppers and mushrooms.
 Of course, add plenty of fresh chopped garlic!
-Add a jar of Classico Spicy pasta sauce, and one large can of unsalted chopped tomatoes.
+Add a jar of Classico Spicy pasta sauce, and one large can of unsalted diced tomatoes, with the juices.
 Add tons of herbs, and a few dashes of hot sauce and let simmer.
 If you like spinach – I do!! – add handfuls of it to the sauce only a few minutes before you’re ready to eat, so it doesn’t overcook.
 Ta dah!)
 I cooked the Barilla spaghetti according to the package directions for al dente.